neuralvis/elpa-mirror/melpa/org-working-set-readme.txt

  journal of nodes added to the working-set, which may serve as a reference later.

+Similar Packages:

- Remark: Depending on your needs you might find these packages interesting too as they provide similar functionality: org-now and org-mru-clock.
+ Depending on your needs you might find these packages interesting too as they provide similar functionality: org-now and org-mru-clock.

-Fictional User-Story:
+User-Story:

  Assume, you come into the office in the morning and start your Emacs with org-mode, because you keep all your notes in org.
 Yesterday